Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-Notice that these data suffer from two issues.
-The first, common to both auction formats, is the fundamental missing data problem in causal inference referenced before (\citealp{holland1986}): that $Y(1)$ and $Y(0)$ are not observed together at the same time.
-The second regards what we observe regarding $B_{CP}$ and differs across the two auction formats.
-For SPAs, we have a censoring problem related to the competitive environment: for SPAs, $B_{CP}$ is only observed when the advertiser wins the auction; otherwise, all she knows is that it was larger than the bid she submitted.
-Hence, the observed data have a similar structure to the one in the model defined by \cite{amemyia} as the Type 4 Tobit model.
-However, for FPAs this restriction is stronger: we never observe $B_{CP}$ and only have either a lower or upper bound on it depending on whether the advertiser wins the auction, so that the observed data has a Type 5 Tobit model structure.
+These data suffer from two issues.
+The first, common to both auction formats, is the ``fundamental problem of causal inference'' \citep{holland1986}: $Y(1)$ and $Y(0)$ are never observed at the same time.
+The second concerns what we observe regarding $B_{CP}$ and differs across the two auction formats.
+For SPAs, we have a censoring problem that arises from the competitive environment: $B_{CP}$ is only observed when the advertiser wins the auction; otherwise, all they know is that it was larger than $b$.
+Hence, the observed data have a similar structure to the one from the Type 4 Tobit model as defined by \cite{amemyia}.
+However, for FPAs this restriction is stronger: we never observe $B_{CP}$ and only have either a lower or upper bound on it depending on whether the advertiser wins the auction, so that the observed data have a Type 5 Tobit model structure.